cklb/pymoskito/docs/tutorial/new_example.rst

 	y = x_1 = s

+Create a folder with a path of your choice and name it simplePendulum.
+All files created during this tutorial need to be stored here.
-To implement this system in PyMoskito, the mimimum to do is:
+To implement the presented system in PyMoskito, the mimimum to do is:

 .. toctree::
   :maxdepth: 2